-Those concerns underscore the fundamental promises of the charter school movement, and the tensions within it, observed Todd Ziebarth, the vice president for state advocacy and support at the National Alliance for Public Charter Schools, in Washington.
-Charters were designed to operate with more autonomy than regular public schools-though advocates like Mr. Ziebarth say state and local policies often stifle that independence-while also facing higher degrees of accountability, he said.
+Those concerns underscore the fundamental promises of the charter school movement, and the tensions within it, observed Todd Zieberth, the vice president for state advocacy and support of the National Alliance for Public Charter Schools in Washington.
+Charters were designed to operate with more autonomy than regular public schools-though advocates like Mr. Zieberth my state and local policies often stiffs that independence-while also facing higher degrees of accountability, he said.

 Decisions about closure "go to the very heart of public charter schools," Mr. Ziebarth said.
-Today, supporters of the schools "are asking tough questions about both sides of the charter bargain."
+Today, supporters of the schools "are asking tough questions about both sides of the charter bengain."